 Unfortunately, Young America was not always content to stop the noise at midnight.
 Writers mentioned them “making night hideous and sleep impossible” (1890) and ringing the bell “at intervals in an almost vain attempt we suppose to make the sun rise” (1891).
 In Acton Center, for at least two years, an impromptu “fife and drum corps” decided to stage a concert of patriotic songs after midnight.
 A few people spoke out about the rights of nonparticipants.
 One writer called the carousals disgraceful (1898), while another (1894) pointed out that “there are rights for all in this land of ours, and one may not encroach upon the other, though there be but one day in the year that calls forth such uproarious demonstration and general jubilee by the boys or the exercise of authority by law-abiding citizens.
 Let each respect the others’ privileges, and remember, boys, that though all gentlemen are not Americans the true American citizen is a gentleman under all circumstances.”
 Judging from the newspapers, gentlemanliness was not everyone's top priority on the night before the 4th.

 The townspeople were much more united in opposition to destruction of property.
 The expectation was that if the “boys” caused damage, they would fix it.
 In 1889, the South Acton correspondent reported “no serious damage excepting that the waves of sound created by the cannon were too much for the window glass in some residences, but the boys enjoyed the fun and no doubt everything will be made satisfactory.”
 In 1895, a group of young men egged Ed Banks’ house in South Acton.
 Mr. Banks informed them that they needed to clean it up.
 “It was a rather hard job, but a coat of paint will finish the work.”
-1895 seems to have been a busy year; gates and other items were disarranged and an effigy was hung to the telegraph wire multiple times.
+1895 seems to have been a busy year; gates and other items were disarranged and an effigy was hung from the telegraph wire multiple times.
 In 1897, “the natives found a great display in the square in the morning, the most conspicuous object being South Acton’s ancient fire engine....
 A number of wagons, single wheels and outhouses were also on exhibition.”
 The young men also cut the rope used to ring the bell at Tuttles, Jones & Wetherbee’s store.
 South Acton’s hook and ladder truck was taken in 1898, eliciting a threat from a Selectman that if the known leaders did not return it, they would suffer.
 (It was returned.)
-Even less acceptable was trouble from other towns, eliciting the comment in 1893 that “when a party of men from another town come here and go to pulling down flags and demolishing chimneys, they should be severely dealt with.”
+Even less acceptable was trouble from other towns, prompting the comment in 1893 that “when a party of men from another town come here and go to pulling down flags and demolishing chimneys, they should be severely dealt with.”

 A feature of old Acton’s celebrations was the prevalence of fireworks.
 In 1894, an enterprising South Acton postmaster decided to sell fireworks, which elicited an objection from the newspaper correspondent: “Fireworks in our post office?
 It would do well for the postmaster of this village to read up the law on this subject.
 The selectmen of a town have no right to license them to be sold in a post office.
 Please read what Uncle Sam says about it.”

 The other major issue with fireworks was the possibility of injury.
 In 1889, Acton news reported that Herbert Clark, age 9, had mixed powder with dirt in a tin can and set it off; it exploded in his face.
-In 1895, Robert Randall lost his left hand firing a (firework) ”cannon.”
-An 1898 article mentioned that the year’s revelries had resulted a few lost eyebrows.
+In 1895, Robert Randall lost his left hand firing a ”cannon.”
+An 1898 article mentioned that the year’s revelries had resulted in a few lost eyebrows.
 In 1899, Sheldon Littlefield was quite severely burned on his hand and face by the explosion of powder in a can.
 These injuries were not unique to Acton.
 In 1893, the local paper published a listing of the numerous “Patriotic Patients Treated at the Emergency Hospital” in Boston that year, most from careless handling of fireworks that included burns to hands and faces, lacerations, several missing fingers, and possible permanent loss of sight.

 In 1915, Acton celebrated differently.
 A South Acton committee planned a large-scale, organized 24 hours of events.
 Because the 4th fell on a Sunday, the celebration took place the next day.
 On the night of July 4th, a large bonfire of railroad ties that had been dragged to the top of a hill burned for nearly two hours.
 There was also a well-attended but orderly dance at the Exchange Hall.
 (A couple of individuals who drank or used obscene language found themselves in the lockup.)
 Though firecrackers seem to have been accepted in the evening (“the sound of exploding crackers made it appear like a miniature battle”), the "pandemonium" of former years was discouraged.
 In the early morning hours on Sunday, there was “the discharge of a few isolated fire crackers.
 As that was not as the plans had been arranged, the newly uniformed policeman called the patriotic spirited boys’ attention to the fact.”